membrane/api-gateway/distribution/examples/security/basic-auth/database/README.md

 </router>
 ```

-There is an `<api>` component that directs calls from port `2000` to `https://api.predic8.de`, the basicAuthentication-plugin is called for every of its requests.
+This configuration sets up an `<api>` component that directs calls from port `2000` to `https://api.predic8.de`, invoking the basicAuthentication-plugin for each request.

-Now take a closer look at the `<basicAuthentication>` element:
+Let's take a closer look at the `<basicAuthentication>` element:

 ```xml
 <basicAuthentication>